|

 mechanisms and processes to achieve sustainable

-and measurable human and organisational change,
+and measurable human and organizational change,

 and